dmccreary/coderdojo-robots/docs/face-bot.md

 # Adding a Face to Your Robot
-This version of our robot has an nice high-contrast OLED screen on the front of it.
+This version of our robot has an nice high-contrast 128x64 pixel OLED screen on the front of it.
 We moved the ping sensor below the chasis so that there would be room top front of the robot for the screen.

 ![Arduino Face Bot](images/face-bot.jpg)